bartvdbraak/keyweave/README.md

 <img align="right" src="https://github.com/bartvdbraak/keyweave/assets/3996360/bed7f004-e897-46e5-98a4-c654251c0e17" alt="Cluster" height="256">

-Keyweave is an open-source tool designed to seamlessly fetch secrets from Azure Key Vault and weave them into a convenient `.env` file.
-Developed in Rust, Keyweave is efficient and easy to use, making it an ideal choice for managing your application's secrets.
+Keyweave is an open-source tool crafted to seamlessly fetch secrets from Azure Key Vault and weave them into a convenient `.env` file.
+Developed in Rust, Keyweave stands out for its efficiency and user-friendly design, making it an ideal choice for managing your application's secrets.

 ## Features